spacepy/dbprocessing/docs/scripts.rst

 .. option:: --fix

-   Fix the issues (make a backup first)
+   Fix the issues.
+No backups are made, and not all problems are fixable.

 .. option:: --echo